Army To Launch Locally Made MRAP EZUGWU | Leadership Newspaper

 The machine named ‘EZUGWU MRAP’ is designed to carry 12 crew members which comprise of the commander, driver, two gunners and eight soldiers.

-In a statement by Capt Abdulrasheed Ahmed for the Coordinator Nigerian Army Operations Media said the 4×4 Armoured Vehicle is designed to carry out transportation in smooth and rough terrain.
+In a statement by Capt.
+Abdulrasheed Ahmed, for the Coordinator Nigerian Army Operations Media, he said the 4×4 armoured vehicle is designed to carry out transportation in smooth and rough terrain.

-He added that the vehicle has capability to assault with high volume of fire.
+He added that the vehicle has the capability to assault with high volume of fire.

-“The vehicle is characterized by good protection performance, strong cross-country capability, high reliability, easy maintenance, and can operate in severe cold as well as sweltering desert areas,” he said
+“The vehicle is characterised by good protection performance, strong cross-country capability, high reliability, easy maintenance, and can operate in severe cold as well as sweltering desert areas,” he said

 MOST READ